What is Agile Marketing?

 For agile marketing to work, the team needs to have a clear direction of what they want to accomplish with their agile initiatives, such as the specific customer journey they want to improve or the target market they want to acquire.
 Set clear expectations.
 Prepare your team members emotionally and mentally for the coming months of hard work and intense collaboration.

 It’s also important to make sure that the bosses fully support the switch to agile marketing strategies.
-Your team needs to set up the proper marketing tools, data analytics, and overall technological infrastructure before you even begin.
+Your team needs to set up the proper marketing tools, web analytics, and overall technological infrastructure before you even begin.
 These tools will help you capture data, and respond to changes and trends.

 2. Plan your sprint